How to Choose the Right Rugged Tablet for Field Work in Australia

 Rugged tablets aren’t only purchased by field workers who spend all their working day outdoors or in harsh environments.
 There are plenty of rugged devices that will never see the light of day and are only used indoors.
 A consumer tablet dropped onto the concrete floor of a factory or warehouse won’t last long compared to a rugged device.

 However, if your tablet will be used mainly outdoors, it’s important to look at screen brightness.
 You don’t want to be struggling to find or enter client information because you can’t see the screen properly.
 Screen brightness is measured in nits.
 One nit equals the light from one candle per square metre.
 The more nits means the more candles per square metre and a brighter screen.
-Not long ago, rugged tablets had nits in the hundreds, but you can now buy rugged tablets that are 1200 nits.
+Not long ago, rugged tablet had nits in the hundreds, but you can now buy rugged tablets that are 1200 nits.

 #5 Camera Capabilities